-The R package sandbox provides a flexible and scalable framework to tackle research questions emerging from palaeoenvironmental environmental reconstruction and numerical landscape representation.
+The R package sandbox provides a flexible and scalable framework to tackle research questions emerging from environmental reconstruction and numerical landscape representation.
 Its structure and available functions allow creating a virtual twin of given or artificially designed sediment sections focusing on sediment grains and their properties along a depth vector.
 The current focus on geochronology is a pragmatic one.
-The framework can be used for numerous further cross-

-665 vector.
-The current focus on geochronology is a pragmatic one.
-The framework can be used for numerous further crossdiscipline topics, including geochemical analysis, soil formation representation, inverse modelling, and reproducible reference data set generation.
+The framework can be used for numerous further cross-discipline topics, including geochemical analysis, soil formation representation, inverse modelling, and reproducible reference data set generation.